TA Day: Graduate Student Conference on Teaching

 Students often ask their TAs to help them understand tricky concepts presented in class.
 This session will provide specific advice on how to help undergraduate students succeed.

-This session for international graduate students will explore strategies to help you make a successful transition to Canadian academia.
-Topics discussed will include building a positive relationship with your supervisor, communicating in the classroom, and clarifying expectations for TA roles.
+This session for international graduate students will explore strategies to help you be a successful TA and to develop a positive and effective relationship with your supervisor.

 Mike Atkinson, Psychology